 Khirsu also provides for easy treks or hikes all around the region.
-The difficulty would arise from the thick dense forest cover.
-However, the forest also tends to reveal some of its magic and secrets the deeper you go into the woods.
+The difficulty would arise from the thick, dense forest cover.
+However, the forest also tends to reveal some of its magic and secrets, the deeper you go into the woods.
 Spotting birds species of about 300 kinds is a great way to be engaged in the wonder of nature.

 Lastly, there are a couple of ancient Prachin Temples in the town.

-While Khirsu is an off-beat destination, it is not very well equipped with touristy spots.
+While Khirsu is an offbeat destination, it is not very well equipped with touristy spots.
 Thus, you won’t find lots of restaurants in the region.
 However, roadsides dhabas are aplenty.
 Do try your hand at the local cuisine.

 The second train of thought would be to indulge fully in the Khirsu region.
 One mainstream place to stay in Khirsu GMVN Tourist rest house.
-With an old world charm, laze around and enjoy the mountain fresh air all the while taking in the views.
+With an old-world charm, laze around and enjoy the fresh mountain air all the while taking in the views.
 Also, they will take in your request for cooking specialty food – Mutton Curry is a non-vegetarians paradise, do try!